melihsrn/mecas/data/sample_questions.md

 # Core Assessment Questions (8 total)
 ## Basic Functionality (2 questions)

-- "How many startups are in the FinTech industry?"
+- "How many startups are in the [specific industry] industry?"
 - "What technologies does [specific startup name] use?"

 ## Similarity Algorithms (4 questions - the main focus)